clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - not using foreign keys
 - prefer optimistic locks over pessimistic locking

-- for data warehouses, typically no implementation of foreign keys and fcus on column store
+- for data warehouses, typically no implementation of foreign keys and focus on column store
+- for data warehouses, store in parquet (or other encoding) on the disk and bring to life later

 ---